kemenaran/pico8-boot/README.md

 The boot animation is composed of 6 frames.

-Each frames changes the color of many pixels – but the palette itself never changes (it is a fixed set of 32 colors).
+Each frames changes the color of many pixels – but the palette itself never changes (it is a fixed set of 14 colors).

 To achieve the effect:

-- On each line (hblank), the BG tile attributes are DMA-ed to reference the proper colors.
-There's 16 bytes to transfer.
-  _This allows to display 4 colors per 8x1 line (instead of 4 colors per 8x8 block)._
+- On each line (hblank), the palettes are partially updated to reflect the colors of the next scanline _This allows to display 4 colors per 8x1 line (instead of 4 colors per 8x8 block)._
 - On each frame (vblank), the BG tile data is updated with the new pixels.